Advanced technique

 When to look for it

-Expert and evil puzzles.
+Expert and evil puzzles, where bivalue cells are common.
 Scan for rectangles where three corners share a bivalue candidate set.
+Confirm the rectangle spans exactly two boxes; a rectangle crossing four boxes does not have the required structure.

-• More elaborate types (2, 3, 4) extend the same logic with more corners showing extras.
+• Type 1 is the classic version above.
+Higher types (2, 3, 4) extend the same logic when more corners carry extras.

 Common mistakes

 • Eliminating from the wrong corner.
-The eliminations target the one corner with extras.
+The target is the one corner with extras.